mitogen-hq/mitogen/docs/api.rst

     .. attribute:: receiver

         The :py:class:`mitogen.core.Receiver` over which the message was last received.
-Part of the :py:class:`mitogen.master.Select` interface.
+Part of the :py:class:`mitogen.select.Select` interface.
         Defaults to :py:data:`None`.

     .. attribute:: dst_id